waqasdilawar/pdf-demo/README.md

 # pdf-demo
-Sample project to generate PDF using iText PDF
+Sample project to generate PDF using iText PDF using Spring Boot 2.6.6 and Java 17.